The world just does not fit conveniently into the format of a 35mm camera.

 – W. Eugene Smith

-HESO ("Belly Button" in Japanese) is the center of worldwide culture
+HESO (“Belly Button” in Japanese) was born out of the center of one of the largest cities in the world.

 Since then it has grown and morphed, contracted and expanded, people have come and gone, home offices have been opened and closed and moved across oceans and back, but that basic independent idea has always remained the one constant: to provide a forum for people to express themselves.
 Eugene Smith knew 35mm wasn’t big enough.
 HESO certainly doesn’t claim to be, but we do our best.
-Here are some of the things that help us do that:
+This is not our job, this is our passion.
+Here are some of the things that help us fulfill some part of that:

 A Handful of Global Contributors